grzegorzmazur/yacas/docs/reference_manual/io.rst

    evaluate all expressions in a file

-   :param name: string, name of the file to load
+   :param name: name of the file to load

-   The file "name" is opened.
-All expressions in the file are read and evaluated. {Load} always returns {true}.
+   The file ``name`` is opened.
+All expressions in the file are read and evaluated. :func:`Load` always returns :data:`True`.

    .. seealso:: :func:`Use`, :func:`DefLoad`, :func:`DefaultDirectory`, :func:`FindFile`